 The Company implemented a procedure to collect debt on past water usage bills from shareholders who were no longer receiving services through the process of a stock auction.
-The most recent auction was held on August 4, 2020.
-There were no stock auction held in 2021.
-Upon collecting the delinquent fees and calculated related expenses associated with the auction, the remaining funds are distributed to the delinquent shareholder or turned over to the State of California in accordance with State law.
+On November 14, 2023, a stock auction was held and 3 stock certificates were auctioned.
+The Company received 7 bids.
+The highest bids for all 3 quarter shares of stock were \$17,000, \$16,928 and \$10,000.
+Upon collecting the delinquent fees and calculated related expenses associated with the auction, the remaining funds are distributed to the delinquent shareholder or turned over to the State of California or respective state in accordance with State law.